 If you don’t have an extra set of keys, then you’ll want to run the A/C or heat on high for several minutes before your stop so that the car gets nice and cool/warm.
 When you get to your pit stop destination, you can leave your cat in the car while you run in to use the restroom.
 Make it as quick as possible, as you don’t want to leave your cat in the car with no A/C or heat for more than a few minutes.

-As you can see, there are many things to consider when traveling with your cat.
+As you can see, there are many things to consider when traveling with a cat by car.
 It may seem overwhelming at first.
 The more you do it though, the better both you and your cat will get with it.

 If you have any questions or need advice, feel free to contact us!
 We are here to help 🙂